Oil3/Floating-Camera/Floating Camera/README.md

 **How to install?** Move the extracted app in /Applications, or anywhere you choose.

 **How to use?** Run the app, its window floats on top of all other windows.
 Resize by the edges/corners.
-You can notice a wider effective field-of-view than PhotoBooth: app uses all visible, and is non-mirrord.
+You can notice a wider effective field-of-view than PhotoBooth: app uses all visible, and is non-mirrored.

 **How to uninstall?** Delete the app.